AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-17-fee-credits.md

 As a guiding example, when a user swaps on Osmosis, they pay two fees: a swap fee and a transaction fee.
 Since the latter is a cost that is primarily pushed onto the user to prevent spam, it should be possible to have it be partially or fully covered by the swap fee paid in the transaction.
 The net impact of such a feature would be that the user does not have to double-pay on the overlapping portion of the fees in their swap transaction.
 A framing of this consistent with our fee credit mechanism would be that the swap fee generates fee credits that are immediately consumed towards the same transaction.

-The generalized version of this would be the allow all fee credits to be consumed by the transactions that generate them, and only have excess credits remain in the account afterwards.
+The generalized version of this would be to allow all fee credits to be consumed by the transactions that generate them, and only have excess credits remain in the account afterwards.
 This flow can allow for many important parts of an application's user flow to cost essentially no transaction fees without requiring the chain to provide subsidies.

 ### Implementation